-Inspire and Engage Teachers As a school leader, one of your most important roles is to promote a culture of learning at your school.
+Inspire and Engage Teachers

+As a school leader, one of your most important roles is to promote a culture of learning at your school.
 Not only are the students there to learn and grow, but so are the faculty, staff and administrators.
 When everyone at school approaches challenges with a growth mindset, real progress happens.
 Here are a few ways to draw in your professional team and involve them in the movement toward positive change.
 Feel free to toss in an offer of free coffee, chocolates and books too!

-There are many books that can help you and your teachers do a better job of not only accommodating students with reading difficulty but inspiring all learners to get the most out of reading.
-Here are a few to add to your reading list: Readicide: How Schools Are Killing Reading and What You Can Do About It by Kelly Gallagher is a look at the things teachers do in the classroom that take the fun out of reading and offers specific tools and strategies for reviving the joy.
+Brush Up on Your Reading There are several books that can help you and your teachers do a better job of not only accommodating students with reading difficulty but inspiring all learners to get the most out of reading.
+Here are a few to add to your reading list:

+Readers helps teachers address the special needs of students who struggle with reading textbooks and other written materials.
+The guide by Pro-Ed offers specific steps in how to modify materials, assignments and tests for individual student achievement.

+Readicide: How Schools Are Killing Reading and What You Can Do

+About It by Kelly Gallagher is a look at the things teachers do in the classroom that take the fun out of reading and offers specific tools and strategies for reviving the joy.

 The Read-Aloud Handbook: 7th Edition by Jim Trelease is a great book to share with new teachers.
 Along with providing useful advice and inspiration to encourage reading aloud to students, it also includes an annotated list of great read-alouds.

-The Book Whisperer: Awakening the Inner Reader in Every Child by Donalyn Miller outlines her simple techniques: affirm the reader in every student, allow students to choose their own books, carve out extra reading time, model authentic reading behaviors, discard timeworn reading assignments such as book reports and comprehension worksheets, and develop a classroom library filled with high-interest books.
+The Book Whisperer: Awakening the Inner Reader in Every Child by

+Donalyn Miller outlines her simple techniques: affirm the reader in every student, allow students to choose their own books, carve out extra reading time, model authentic reading behaviors, discard timeworn reading assignments such as book reports and comprehension worksheets, and develop a classroom library filled with highinterest books.

+8 WeAreTeachers.com LearningAlly.org/Educators

 Protocol for Accommodations in Reading is a free resource from donjohnston.com that helps teachers evaluate their students' reading level and how to assess which supports may be most effective.
 It is an excellent resource to share with teachers so they can determine if a struggling reader would benefit from text-to-speech support, human-read text, or other strategies and supports.

-Not all teachers are trained to identify learning or reading challenges in students, yet those issues may be impacting a student's success in classrooms other than those in the language arts hallway.
-Set aside time for a miniworkshop or lunchtime learning session about what to look for and accommodations-such as audiobooks-are available.
+Teach the Teachers Not all teachers are trained to identify learning or reading challenges in students, yet those issues may be impacting a student's success in classrooms other than those in the language arts hallway.
+Set aside time for a mini-workshop or lunchtime learning session about what to look for and accommodations to provide.
 Don't forget to include more than just your English language arts teachers, since students with learning disabilities need support in all of their classes.